-This Autumn we have created a special edition large silk square ‘Breaking Free’ for Cure3 – an exhibition to raise funds for the Cure Parkinson’s Trust – in collaboration with Bonhams, Bond Street.
-This was both framed as an artwork and available to wear.
+To honour RIchard Allan himself who lived with Parkinson's, we have created a special edition large silk square ‘Breaking Free’ for Cure3 – an exhibition to raise funds for Cure Parkinson’s – in collaboration with Bonhams, Bond Street.
+This is both framed as an artwork and available to wear.

 We have historically produced scarves for the Heritage sector including our London scarf, ‘Scottish Castles’, a commemoration of the Mersey Tunnel, and privately owned properties such as Easton Grey, Wiltshire.